+86 755 8671 9955

 • Higher cost than general-purpose mid-market ERPs

-Verdict: IFS Cloud is the top choice for organizations where asset management, project delivery, or field service are central to how you operate.
+Verdict: IFS Cloud is the top ERP for organizations where asset management, project delivery, or field service are core to operations.
+It competes strongly with SAP and Oracle in asset-intensive industries.

 10. Odoo